zombocom/rack-timeout/README.markdown

 Rack::Timeout
 =============

-Abort requests that are taking too long; a Timeout::Error will be raised.
+Abort requests that are taking too long; a `Rack::Timeout::Error` will be raised.

 Usage